douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 And God said, “Let there be {{ adjective // angry // I am _. // rampaging }} {{ large mammals // woolly mammoths //  // tapirs }}, {{ adjective // gleeful // I am _. // furious }} {{ large reptiles // Tyrannosauruses // // Komodo dragons }}, and {{ adjective // swingin’ // // free-wheeling }} {{ scary animals // tigers // // fur seals }}, and let them convince Pharaoh to free the Jews.”

 The beasts were very persuasive.
-They {{ took a destructive action // threw a brick through a window //  // damaged the school }}, they {{ took an offensive action // slept through the Pledge of Allegiance // They _, and it was offensive // put their feet on the desk }}, they went into {{ local businesses // pharmacies // // WaWas }} and used the restrooms without purchasing anything.
+They {{ took a destructive action // threw a brick through a window //  // damaged the school }}.
+They {{ took an offensive action // slept through the Pledge of Allegiance // They _, and it was offensive // put their feet on the desk }}.
+They went into {{ local businesses // pharmacies // // WaWas }} and used the restrooms without purchasing anything.

 Of grave concern, the beasts approached the cattle of Egypt and {{ did something wild animals shouldn’t be doing to/with cattle // wrestled // The wild beasts _ the cattle.  // snuggled }} them.
 Unfortunately, this gave all the cattle {{ a terrible infectious disease // lassa fever // They got infected with _.  // tetanus}}.

-With their big, feverish eyes and plaintive cries, the diseased cattle were so cute to the children of Egypt.
-They couldn’t help but {{ do an activity that you do with a pet // play fetch with // I am going to _ my dog. // cuddle }} them.
+With their big, feverish eyes and plaintive cries, the diseased cattle were so cute to the children of Egypt, the kids couldn’t help but {{ do an activity that you do with a pet // play fetch with // I am going to _ my dog. // cuddle }} them.
 And then the children all erupted in boils, as the cattle disease had jumped species yet again.

 The parents of Egypt {{ did something that parents do with their kids // went on an educational hike // the parents _ with their kids // read bedtime stories }} with their kids, contracted the boils, and thus the problem boiled out of control.

-“How I long to be caked in lice, instead of erupting in pustules, dear Pharaoh,” choked Lice Cake through his boils, spitting pus out of his mouth as he spoke.
+“How I long to be caked in lice, instead of erupting in pustules, dear Pharaoh,” choked the wee child Lice Cake through his boils, spitting pus out of his mouth as he spoke.
 “Will you not free the Jews?”

-“ {{ a consoling phrase // you’ll get through it //  // I’m sorry for your loss }} “ crooned Pharoah as he left the palace, looking for more Jews to enslave.
+“{{ a consoling phrase // you’ll get through it //  // I’m sorry for your loss }}” crooned Pharoah as he left the palace, looking for more Jews to enslave.

 # {{ Page }}